 \section{Introduction}

-Soft robotic arms promise adaptable interactions with uncertain environments \cite{b1, b2, b3}.
+Soft robotic arms allow adaptable interactions with uncertain environments \cite{b1, b2, b3}.
 However, controlling soft robotic arms remains difficult due to their high compliance, infinite configuration spaces, and strongly nonlinear dynamics \cite{b4, b5}.
 Model-based controllers rely on abstractions that are often too coarse or too brittle.
 Reduced-order rod models help, but identification and fidelity gaps remain, especially during fast motion and contact-rich tasks \cite{b6, b7, b8}.
-As a result, the field increasingly turns to learning-based control that optimises performance directly from interaction rather than exact models.
-Reinforcement learning (RL) now occupies an established role in robotics.
-For soft systems, it is particularly attractive as policies can be trained to balance accuracy, smoothness, and energy consumption directly from interaction data \cite{b9, b10, b11}.
-However, real life data is scarce, exploration is risky, and compliance slows dynamics and complicates sensing, making sim-to-real algorithm development difficult \cite{b12, b13}.
+As a result, we turn to learning-based control that optimises performance directly from interaction rather than exact models.
+For soft systems, Reinforcement Learning (RL) is particularly attractive as policies can be trained to balance accuracy, smoothness, and energy consumption directly from interaction data \cite{b9, b10, b11}.
+However, real life data are scarce, exploration is risky, and compliance slows dynamics and complicates sensing, making sim-to-real algorithm development difficult \cite{b12, b13}.

-Biology offers another solution.
-Distributed control is commonly seen in organisms under the phylum mollusca and cnidaria.
+In biology, distributed control is commonly seen in organisms under the phyla mollusca and cnidaria.
 For example, the octopus coordinates through distributed neural and muscular substrates which compute locally, adapt quickly, and avoid the burden of a single global planner \cite{b14, b15}.
 Local neural circuits in the arm compute and adapt with only partial, proximal information, while the central brain provides global modulation \cite{b14, b15}.
 This observation has informed a series of bio-inspired control designs for soft arms that prioritise local sensing–actuation loops and partial information, but not global state reconstruction \cite{b16, b17, b18, b19, b20, b21}.
 By using distributed systems, robustness and scalability may arise from the control architecture itself.